 All businesses start with the same first step—coming up with a business idea.
 When coming up with an idea for your business, consider your own skills and experiences, as well as business trends and problems or pain points your business could help address.

 As you go through your day, you should write down any ideas you have.
 Look for problems you’re having in your own life.
 Can you solve that problem yourself and turn the solution into a business?

-It’s important to consider your personality when choosing a business idea:
+It’s also important to consider your personality when choosing a business idea:

 - Would you like to work at home in silence or talk with customers in a store?

-- Would you like to have a lifestyle business, which caps your income, or an 8-figure business with employees?
+- Would you like to have a lifestyle business, which caps your income, or an eight-figure business with employees?

-- Would you like to start from scratch or purchase an existing business like a franchise with systems to implement?
+- Would you like to start from scratch or purchase an existing businesslike a franchise?

 - Would you like to work 80-hour weeks and grow a business fast or keep a more balanced life and grow the business slowly?